Learn all about how you can travel smartly with mobility this holiday season.

-Pros: You will be able to turn your front end very quickly, making rounding tight corners easier!
+You will be able to turn your front end very quickly, making rounding tight corners easier!
 These chairs are also very stable, because they distribute the overall mass of the chair the most evenly.
 Additionally, you will be able to get close to workspaces or tables easily.

-Cons: going uphill these chairs have a higher chance of losing traction, as if the mass is concentrated on the rear of the chair the front wheels will have less ability to grip.
+Going uphill these chairs have a higher chance of losing traction, as if the mass is concentrated on the rear of the chair the front wheels will have less ability to grip.
 When turning corners in a front wheel drive chair it may be difficult to maintain awareness of the rear of the chair.
 This could result in hitting more things with the back of the chair if you aren’t careful!
 At top speeds, these chairs have also been known to be difficult to maintain control.

 Mid Wheel Drive

-Pros: These chairs are the most maneuverable of any chairs!
+These chairs are the most maneuverable of any chairs!
 You do not require any extra space to turn than that which you already have.
 They are also the most stable on a slope, because the mass is centered in the middle!
 Often, people find mid wheel drive chairs the easiest to drive.

-Cons: They can get stuck in uneven terrain if the front and rear castors suspend the middle wheels.
+They can get stuck in uneven terrain if the front and rear castors suspend the middle wheels.

 You can operate your chair using a few different methods depending on your abilities and preferences.
-These are some of the most common control types:

 - The most common control used is a hand-held joystick controller.
 These are controlled by using your hand to move the control arm in the direction you wish to go.
 Operation of these requires motor control of your hand and arm.